Calibrated Mechanism Design: Two-stage mechanisms

-Consider first the optimal Myersonian mechanism, depicted in the top panel of \autoref{table:horizontal-myerson}.
+Consider first the optimal mechanism the designer would offer absent the calibration constraint, depicted in the top panel of \autoref{table:horizontal-myerson}.
 This mechanism asks types $\type_2$ and $\type_3$ for a payment of $2$ and allocates the good with probability 1, regardless of its kind.
-Instead, it asks the buyer of $\type_1$ to pay $1$ in exchange for getting the good only when it is of her favorite kind.
+Instead, it asks the buyer of $\type_1$ to pay $1$ in exchange for getting the good only when it is of her favorite kind $(\state=R)$.

-The bottom panel of \autoref{table:horizontal-myerson} depicts the optimal Myersonian's mechanism calibrated information structure.
+The bottom panel of \autoref{table:horizontal-myerson} depicts the information structure calibrated to the optimal mechanism.
 It sends two signals: when the good is $L$, the buyer can choose to either not get the good and pay $1$, or get the good and pay $2$.
 Instead, when the good is $R$, the buyer is choosing between paying $1$ or $2$ to obtain the good with probability 1.

-Under the calibrated information structure, the optimal Myersonian mechanism is neither incentive compatible nor individually rational.
+Under the calibrated information structure, the optimal mechanism is neither incentive compatible nor individually rational.
 When the good is $R$, the buyer would prefer to choose $(1,1)$ \emph{regardless} of her type.
 Instead, when the good is $L$, the buyer of $\type_1$ would quit the mechanism instead of paying $1$ and getting nothing.

 To characterize the optimal calibrated mechanism, we rely again on two-stage mechanisms.
 Equate $\belief$ with the probability that the good is $R$.
 Note that because states and types are independent, if the seller assigns probability \belief\ to the state being $R$, so does the buyer (and vice versa).
 For each $\belief\in[0,1]$, the seller solves the following problem